Introduction

 command is the counterpart to export

 .
-It allows you to add commands to your library from an external
+It allows you to add commands and completions to your library from

-source, such as a file, an HTTP endpoint, or a GitHub Gist.
-This is the primary way to restore backups or onboard
+an external source, such as a file, an HTTP endpoint, or a GitHub Gist.
+This is the primary way to restore backups or

-When importing, IntelliShell merges the incoming commands with your existing library.
-If a command with the string already exists, it is skipped to prevent duplicates.
+When importing, IntelliShell merges the incoming commands and completions with your existing library.
+If a command with the exact same command string or a completion for the same variable already exists, it is skipped to prevent duplicates.

 Usage